 Twenty students from across the country— everywhere from New York to California and even right here in Pittsburgh— traveled to Carnegie Mellon’s Department of English for the annual Days of Welcoming.

-Days of Welcoming is the department’s two-day spring open house for admitted graduate students.
-The event allows students to get to know the department by allowing them to sit in on classes, meet faculty, pick the brains of current graduate students, and get to know the campus and city.
+Days of Welcoming is the department’s two-day spring open house for students admitted to the department's graduate programs, which include masters degrees in literary and cultural studies, professional writing and rhetoric, and PhD programs in LCS and rhetoric.
+The visit invites students to get to know the English Department by allowing them to sit in on classes, meet faculty, pick the brains of current graduate students and get to know the campus and city.

 “Days of Welcoming provides a great opportunity for students to see a program close up, meeting people, talking with students as well as faculty and staff, and simply seeing the things that Pittsburgh offers,” said Jeff Williams, director of graduate studies.
 “It's one thing to look at schools online, reading about professors and courses.
 But it's much more telling to actually visit a school.”

 Accepted into the MA in rhetoric program, Sophie Dean spent her time on campus getting an up-close look at CMU English.

 “I loved getting to see the English side of things, talking to faculty and exploring the beautiful architecture on campus,” Dean said.

 Dean’s visit with the department included lunch with the director of the rhetoric program, Suguru Ishizaki, and dinner in the city with faculty, staff and current students, who also hosted a “Q&A” session with the prospective students.